JonasRH355/B_Sapling/README.md

 # SAPLES-B-TREE
-It's an implementation of a Simple File System, Using B-Tree
+By: Jonatas Regis Hellmann

-Use "gcc -o main main_fs.c -Wall -Wextra && ./main" to build and run the code
+> Use "gcc -o main main_fs.c filesystem.c -Wall -Wextra && ./main" to build and run the code

+- ## What are the TOPICS of this project?
+    - ### Develop a virtual file system using a B-tree-based data structure
+        - Insert and delete file txt
+        - Creation and remotion DIRs
+        - Hierarchical storage of DIRs and files